 Make no mistake.
 When it comes to suits, what you pay is vastly indicative of its quality.
-These aren't your pieces of Balenciaga hypewear that have nothing else going for them but the price.
-This is your three-piece set of armour to take on the world.
-So, what are the differences between a $500 bespoke suit and a $5,000 bespoke suit?
+These aren’t your pieces of Balenciaga hypewear that have nothing else going for them but the price.
+This is your three-piece set of armour to take on the world, like this offering from Zegna.
+So, what are the differences between $500 bespoke cheap suits and a $5,000 bespoke suit?
 The short answer?
 Everything.
-The longer answer in painful detail?
-Keep reading on, kemosabe.
+These are not ready-made YD suits, they’re different levels of made to measure.
+So read on for the longer answer in painful detail.

 A $500 suit will probably only require you to throw your measurements into a form, either online or on paper.
 There is a disturbing lack of human interaction, and a disturbing abundance of DIY.
 Listen.
 This isn’t the backyard deck your old man reckons he could knock out in a Sunday.
 This is artistry at work.
 Off-the-rack in any old retail front, you may get to speak to a sales person, yes.
 But we’re looking for Giovanni from Sardinia, not Gina from North Ryde.
 A $5,000 will require you to show up at a physical storefront to be measured by an actual person trained in the ways of the fabric.
 And though this disparity seems inverse to common logic, the majority of people favouring the convenience of online/time and not having to interact with a person, how your order your suit becomes increasingly crucial as you read on.